-- Teachers and Teaching Assistants to support additional needs within and outside of the classroom. - Rewards and sanctions are visual and auditory to ensure access to all. - Individual reward systems can be adapted and created to support individual needs. - Adaptations in place following professional advice to support behaviour needs of children with SEND - Use of regularly reviewed behaviour plans where appropriate
+- Inclusion Manager and Teaching Assistants to support additional needs within and outside of the classroom. - Rewards and sanctions are visual and auditory to ensure access to all. - Individual reward systems can be adapted and created to support individual needs. - Use of regularly reviewed behaviour plans